talhaoz/RickAndMortyApp/README.md

 🌀 Rick and Morty SwiftUI App

-A modern iOS app built using SwiftUI, Combine, and Core Data, displaying characters from the Rick and Morty API.
+An iOS app built using SwiftUI, Combine, and Core Data, displaying characters from the Rick and Morty API.
 This project demonstrates real-world architecture practices, including:

 - Asynchronous networking